rya-sge/access-denied/_posts/2024-12-16-mtls-overview.md

 If you want to know more about TLS, particulary the version 1.3, you can also read my article [TLS 1.3 - Overview](https://rya-sge.github.io/access-denied/2024/11/04/TLS1.3-overview/)

-> Warning: this article is still in draft state and its content is still mainly taken from several different sources and ChatGPT.
+> Warning: this article is still in draft state and its content is still mainly taken from several different sources and ChatGPT with a few edits of my own.
 Its content should become more personal later.

 ------